 Learning how to use both of these online help authoring systems is relatively simple, and although we could teach you how to use them, that isn’t the main focus of our service offering.
-Instead, we integrate document authoring systems that create content very efficiently with the online help authoring system.
+Instead, we integrate document authoring systems that create content very efficiently with the online help authoring system and also with EPSS (Electronic Performance Support Systems, also known as “help at the point of need” or “context sensitive help”).
 The benefits of this are:

-- The same content can be re-used without having to write it again
+- Using the same content makes it reusable without having to write it again

-- It’s consistent with your training and technical documentation
+- Be consistent with your training and technical documentation

-- It reduces the workload on your Subject Matter Experts
+- Reduce the workload on your Subject Matter Experts

 - It can be easily translated into local language for your application users